cazyw/photo-blog/README.md

 ## Environment

-Built and tested in Windows 10 Home.
+Originally built and tested in Windows 10 Home.
+Currently it's being transferred to development on a Mac, so some of the files and settings have been changed to run on OSX rather than Windows.

 ## System Dependencies & Configuration

 Built with
-* Ruby version: 2.3.3p222
+* Ruby version: 2.3.3
 * Rails version: 5.0.6

 Downloaded via the RailsInstaller [http://railsinstaller.org/en].
 This includes DevKit which is necessary for a Windows environment (e.g. for paperclip gem)